Daniel-Peace/senior_project/README.md

 `./send_reports.py`

-*If you wish to actaully test the reports being submitted to a server, you will also want to launch the test scoring server provided by DARPA.
-A zip file has been included in the `test_scoring_server` directory.
-In contains instructions on how to use it.*
+*A zip file has been included in the `test_scoring_server` directory that contains the scoring server.
+It contains instructions on how to use it as well.*

 13. if you want to either add more reports, or more predictions, you can also launch either `publish_test_predictions.py` or `publish_test_reports.py` respectively using either: